 Indigenous Tools For Living

-ITFL emphasizes knowledge and application through classroom instruction, applied scenario-based learning, and clinical practice and supervision (when taught to clinicians).
-A variety of Indigenous treatment modalities are woven throughout, including experiential exercises, storytelling, ceremonial processes and land-based healing techniques.
+ITFL emphasizes knowledge and application through classroom instruction, applied scenario-based learning, and clinical practice and supervision.
+A variety of Indigenous treatment modalities are woven throughout, including experiential exercises, focusing, storytelling, ceremonial processes, body-centered and land-based healing techniques.
 Together these provide concrete tools and approaches for working with complex trauma in ways that avoid burnout and triggering, while at the same time maximizing impact and achieving better outcomes.